 In addition to engagement with government agencies, the region has also seen an increased uptake by open data intermediaries such as the media.
 Last year, Panos, a regional organization that helps journalists to cover sustainable development issues, organized a data journalism fellowship to build regional capability in data-driven journalism.
 Fifteen journalists from across the region received training and support in how to analyze information for stories in thematic areas.

 Complementing such cross-institutional civil-society led collaborations as DevCa and Code for the Caribbean, the World Bank has also begun high level policy dialogue with a number of Caribbean governments to support the implementation of Open Government and Open Data initiatives.
 St Lucia and Antigua and Barbuda have each completed an Open Data Readiness Assessment.
 This is an instrument which helps governments to define action-oriented plans for developing Open Data initiatives.
 In the case of Antigua, the government has also set up an Open Data Readiness Unit to lead the implementation.

 While there is still much work to be done, momentum is building in the region around openness as a means of addressing the problems that are most relevant to the region.
 While the Caribbean may not as yet feature prominently in high level engagements like the Open Government Partnership, it is quietly developing its own model for adopting open government principles.

-- Is the Executive Director of the SlashRoots Foundation, a civic tech nonprofit that leverages technology to create solutions to social problems endemic to the Caribbean region, while supporting the development of the regional tech ecosystem.
+Matthew McNaughton is the Executive Director of the SlashRoots Foundation, a civic tech nonprofit that leverages technology to create solutions to social problems endemic to the Caribbean region, while supporting the development of the regional tech ecosystem.
 His work focuses on the role of data and information in improving public sector service delivery.